berkhand/PythonProjects/flash-card-game/README.md

-Simple project to use pandas
+Simple project to use pandas, tkinter